kcindric/blog/kcindric-blog/content/posts/psql-full-text-search/index.md

 {{< /rawhtml >}}

 ## What next?
-In the upcoming Part 2 we'll cover indexes and full text search through multiple columns.
+In [Part 2](/posts/multiple-column-psql-full-text-search/) we cover indexes and full text search through multiple columns.
 After doing that, in Part 3 we're going to cover how to quickly create an REST api on top of our database using [PostgREST](https://postgrest.org/) and perform our full text search from a client app.